-Altruistic women just like you ensure an infertility diagnosis isn’t the end to our patients’ aspirations of having children and becoming parents.
-While financial compensation is a component of egg donation, the emotional rewards of giving the gift of life far outweigh the monetary value.
+Altruistic women just like you ensure an infertility diagnosis isn’t the end to our patients’ aspirations of having children and becoming intended parents.
+While financial compensation is a component of the donation process, the emotional rewards of giving the gift of life far outweigh the monetary value.

 We provide all funding for your egg donation; you are not required to pay for any testing, fertility treatments, or donation.
 You will not incur any fees or costs, and you will receive various genetic and reproductive tests worth an estimated $2,500.
 These tests will not only serve as a guide to your general and reproductive health, but also prove invaluable if you decide to have a family.